 Is my name or my baby’s name added to the Registry?

-How is my privacy and that of my baby protected after I have donated to a public cord bank?
+How is my privacy and that of my baby protected if I donate to a public cord blood bank?

 The mother and baby’s information are kept strictly confidential.
 Your identities are never associated with the release of a cord blood unit for transplantation.
 After the maternal samples are tested, if there is a positive infectious disease result, the cord blood bank would be mandated by law to notify you and the State Public Health department.